 Enzalutamide is a hormone treatment that blocks testosterone from reaching prostate cancer cells.
 This can slow the growth of the cancer and may shrink it.
 You might hear it called an androgen receptor blocker (inhibitor).

-How you have it
+How do you have enzalutamide?

 You take enzalutamide as capsules, once a day.
 You swallow them whole with a glass of water.
 You can have the capsules with or without food.